Economic Development Incentive Program

 The zones themselves are to be comprised of low-income community census tracts and designated by governors in every state.

 What Opportunity Zones are located in the City of Bristol, Tennessee?

 Tax Increment Financing (TIF)

-The Bristol Tennessee City Council, in conjunction with Bristol Housing, has initiated Tax Increment Financing Policies and Procedures (PDF) to foster the redevelopment of blighted properties and to aid in the development of the Bristol downtown.
+The Bristol Tennessee City Council, in conjunction with Bristol Housing, has initiated Tax Increment Financing policies and procedures, described in the Economic Development Incentive Program, to foster the redevelopment of blighted properties and to aid in the development of the Bristol downtown.